Rahmada90/PTF/README.md

 * Guidobot is an Autonomous Changing Tire Robot That Made for Shell Pitch The Future 2022
 * This Repository Contains 4 Folder That Used for Guidobot Program

 # II.
-Explanation of the Feature
+Explanation of the Features

 * CNN : Contains Convolutional Neural Network Program for Creating CNN Model for Tire Prediction <br />
 * Dataset : Contains the Dataset for CNN model training